Brown, Clermont, & Clinton County

 Is there a cost for the training?

-The 2020 class costs $150 plus the cost of a required background check.
-If paying by check, make checks out to Ohio State University Extension.)
+The 2023 class costs $200 plus the cost of a required background check.
+If paying by check, make checks out to Ohio State University Extension.
 Background checks can be done upon acceptance into MGV class.

 When is the next training?

-Training will be offered virtually by the Brown, Clermont, and Highland County Extension Offices.
+Training will be offered in-person by the Brown, Clermont, and Clinton County Extension Offices at Southern State Community College (351 Brooks-Malott Road, Mt.
+Orab, OH 45154)

 I already received my Master Gardener Volunteer training.
 Can I join a different county association?